Figure 5a Screen Calibration Mode Spectra

 The difference in the relative heights of the Green and Red Primary peaks for the user selectable Vivid Mode and Natural Modes in Figure 5a below is due to their different White Point Color Temperatures, which requires different drive levels for each Primary Color.
 The Vivid Mode has a slightly Bluish White Point, so it has reduced Green and Red drive levels.

-The Night Mode is designed to change the color balance of the display in order to reduce the amount of Blue Light produced by the display, which some recent research indicates can affect how well users sleep afterwards.
+The Vision Comfort Night Mode is designed to change the color balance of the display in order to reduce the amount of Blue Light produced by the display, which some recent research indicates can affect how well users sleep afterwards.
 As the user adjustable Color Temperature slider setting is increased, the on-screen images take on an increasingly yellowish tint because amount of Blue Light emitted by the display decreases, which is seen in Figure 5b below.
-With the Night Mode at its Maximum setting, the Blue Light component is reduced by 80 percent.
+With the Vision Comfort Night Mode at its Maximum setting, the Blue Light component is reduced by up to 65 percent together with the Vision Comfort Night Mode Lightness slider.